voicera/gooseberry/README.md

 Gooseberry is a collection of common Go packages that Voicera uses in microservices.
 It's an incomplete library, named after a fruit that looks like an ungrown clementine.
-We'd like to build gooseberry to be like Guava is for Java.

 ## Features
-* REST clients, web client with logging, basic auth support, etc.
+* Lightweight REST clients, web client with built-in pluggable debug logging (useful for new projects), basic auth support, etc.
 * Container structs like immutable maps, priority queues, sets, etc.
 * Error aggregation (multiple errors into one with a header message)
-* Leveled logger with a prefix and a wrapper for [zap](go.uber.org/zap)
+* Leveled logger with a prefix and a wrapper for zap
-* Polling with an exponential backoff and a Bernoulli trials for resetting
+* Polling with an exponential backoff and Bernoulli trials for resetting the backoff
-* Uniform Resource Name struct that implements [RFC8141](https://tools.ietf.org/html/rfc8141)
+* Uniform Resource Name struct that implements [RFC8141](https://tools.ietf.org/html/rfc8141) and URN helper functions generator

 ## Quick Start
 To get the latest version: `go get -u github.com/voicera/gooseberry`

 ### REST Client and Polling Example
-The example below creates a RESTful Twilio client to make a phone call and poll for call history.
-The client uses a logger for requests and responses, keeps polling for calls made using an exponential backoff poller.
+The example below creates a RESTful Twilio client to make a phone call and to poll for call history.
+The client uses a debug logger for requests and responses and keeps polling for calls made using an exponential backoff poller.

 ```go
 package main